 What Are the Three Different Types of Centrifugal Casting?

-There exist three variations of centrifugal casting.
+There are three variations of centrifugal casting.
 These are listed and discussed below:

 1. Centrifuging

-Centrifuging or centrifuge casting, requires positioning mold cavities of varying shapes at a specified distance from the spin axis.
+Centrifuging or centrifuge casting requires positioning mold cavities of varying shapes at a specified distance from the spin axis.
 Under the influence of centrifugal forces, molten metal is propelled into the mold cavities through the sprue and runner.
 Similar to true centrifugal casting, the properties of the castings can vary as a function of their distance from the spin axis.
-This technique finds application in the creation of smaller components such as: jewelry, miniature bushings, and sleeves.
-Figure 2 below illustrates the process of centrifuge casting:
+This technique helps create smaller components, such as jewelry, miniature bushings, and sleeves.

 2. Semi-Centrifugal Casting

-Semi-centrifugal casting is a technique that utilizes centrifugal force to create solid castings instead of the tubular shapes made by true centrifugal casting.
-In the illustrated example of the semi-centrifugal casting in Figure 3 below, the molds are configured with a riser located at the rotation axis to facilitate the flow of molten metal:
+Semi-centrifugal casting is a technique that utilizes centrifugal force to create solid castings, as opposed to the tubular shapes produced by true centrifugal casting.
+In the illustrated example of the semi-centrifugal casting in Figure 2 below, the molds are configured with a riser located at the rotation axis to facilitate the flow of molten metal.

-This method is employed to craft various components such as: pulleys, spoked wheels, gear blanks, nozzles, and brass bushings.
+This method is used to craft various components, including pulleys, spoked wheels, gear blanks, nozzles, and brass bushings.
 Parts made by semi-centrifugal casting display higher density in their outer regions than at the central axis.
-This process finds particular application in fabricating items such as spoked wheels, which exhibit rotational symmetry, consequently eliminating the central casting region.
+This process finds particular application in fabricating items such as spoked wheels, which exhibit rotational symmetry, thereby eliminating the need for a central casting region.
 This removal of the center section concurrently eliminates the lowest-density part of the cast.

 3. True Centrifugal Casting

 In the true centrifugal casting process, molten metal is introduced into a rotating mold.
 The mold's rotation can be either vertical or horizontal, with horizontal rotation being more popular.
-Horizontal-axis centrifugal casting is primarily used for producing tubular components such as: bushings, tubes, pipes, and rings.
-The molds employed are typically constructed from materials such as: iron, steel, or graphite, and a refractory lining is applied to them to extend their operational life.
-The mold surfaces are designed to accommodate a variety of external profiles for pipe casting.
-Figure 4 illustrates the setup for a true centrifugal casting process:
+Horizontal-axis centrifugal casting is primarily used for producing tubular components such as bushings, tubes, pipes, and rings.
+The molds employed are typically constructed from materials such as iron, steel, or graphite, and a refractory lining is applied to them to extend their operational life.
+The mold surfaces are designed to accommodate a variety of external pipe profiles.

 The working principle of true centrifugal casting involves the direct pouring of molten metal into the mold without the need for gating mechanisms.
 The spinning mold imparts an initial tangential motion to particles of molten material resting on its surface.
 These particles tend to move tangentially due to their inertia, but the centripetal force exerted by the mold redirects them inward, preventing them from being expelled from the mold and compelling them to adhere to the inner wall of the cavity.
 Following the completion of the pour, the mold continues to rotate until the part has solidified sufficiently.
 Once the casting has set, the mold is removed and opened, and the finished part is extracted for subsequent processing.
 Products generated by true centrifugal casting are fully dense, particularly in the outer sections where the centrifugal force is highest.